-BCICTS will include presentations from worldwide submissions on all aspects of the technology.
+This first BCICTS includes presentations from worldwide submissions on all aspects of the technology.
 Topics span process technology, device advances, TCAD modeling, compact modeling to IC design and testing, high-volume manufacturing, and system applications.
 BCICTS will also feature the very latest results in RF/microwave, millimeter-wave, THz, analog mixed signal, and optoelectronic integrated circuits.

-On Sunday October 14th, BCICTS will offer topical short and primer courses.
-Taught by leading experts, the short courses are intended for both technologists and IC designers who seek a comprehensive understanding of the latest industry trends and techniques.
-The primer courses are intended to be tutorials which introduce key concepts, techniques and practices for RF circuit design.
+On Sunday October 14th, BCICTS offers a topical short course “Phased Arrays and Massive MIMO: Technology and Systems”.
+On Monday morning October 15th, BCICTS offers a primer course: “SiGe Technology and mmW Layout Techniques”.
+Taught by leading experts, the short course is intended for both technologists and IC designers who seek a comprehensive understanding of the latest industry trends and techniques.
+The primer course is intended to be a tutorial which introduces key concepts, techniques and practices for RF circuit design.

 As a complement to the technical program, the symposium includes numerous social events that allow participants to interact and network in a friendly, relaxed setting.
 These events include the Monday Evening Exhibition Opening Reception, and the Technology Exhibition Luncheon on Tuesday.
-BCICTS will also offer a banquet on Tuesday evening.
-BCICTS will have a daily breakfast and AM/PM coffee breaks on Monday through Wednesday.
+BCICTS will also offer a banquet on Tuesday evening, in nearby Tom Ham’s Lighthouse.